openvinotoolkit/datumaro/docs/user_manual.md

 - 3D cuboids

 Datumaro does not separate datasets by tasks like classification, detection etc. Instead, datasets can have any annotations.
-When exporting a datasets in a format, only relevant annotations are exported.
+When a dataset is exported in a specific format, only relevant annotations are exported.

 ## Media formats